-Persons with disabilities may make their need for accommodation known to their supervisor or to the Director of Human Resources.
+Persons with disabilities may make their need for accommodation to the Director of Human Resources.
 The request may be in writing.
-A medical certification that contains a diagnosis, prognosis and major life function that is substantially limited and the effect that the impairment has on the employee's ability to perform his/her job must be attached to the request.
+A medical certification that contains a diagnosis, prognosis and major life function that is substantially limited and the effect that the impairment has on the employee's ability to perform his/her job must be attached to the request if necessary.
+The Office of Human Resources will notify the immediate supervisor of approved accommodations.

 Lamar State College Port Arthur will attempt to provide reasonable accommodation for all disabilities which meet the standards established by the American with Disabilities Act, the Texas Commission on Human Rights Act, and the definitions established by judicial review.
 Lamar State College Port Arthur maintains the right to review the requested accommodation and determine if the request can be facilitated.
-If the accommodation will enable the qualified individual to attain the same level of performance or enjoy equal benefits and privileges as are available to similarly situated employees without disability, or if the request would impose an undue hardship upon Lamar State College Port Arthur.
+The request for the accommodation will be reviewed to enable the qualified individual to attain the same level of performance or enjoy equal benefits and privileges as available to similarly situated employees without a disability.
+The request for accommodation will also be reviewed to determine if the request would impose an undue hardship upon Lamar State College Port Arthur.